Stree0408/ENGG1340_G49-/README.md

 2.	mechanics.h: The `board.h` file contains the main logic of the game.

-4.	display.h: The `display.h` file contains the
+4.	display.h: The `display.h` file contains the display of the game.

 5.	score.h: The `score.h` file
 <br/>